UConn Huskies: Men's basketball

 The 1999 national championship would not be the last.
 In 2004, the Huskies returned to the Final Four in San Antonio, Texas.
 Once again, they faced Duke, this time in the National Semifinal, and used a late run to beat the Blue Devils, 79–78.
 Two nights later, led by Ben Gordon and Emeka Okafor, UConn beat Georgia Tech, 82–73, to win the championship.

-In 2006, UConn became the third school ever to have four players drafted in Round One of the NBA Draft, and the first school ever to have five players selected in the two-round draft.
+In 2006, UConn became the third school ever to have four players drafted in Round One of the NBA draft, and the first school ever to have five players selected in the two-round draft.
 In the first round, Rudy Gay, Hilton Armstrong, Marcus Williams and Josh Boone were selected.
 In the second round, Denham Brown was selected.
 Rashad Anderson also entered the NBA draft and has played for several European, Middle Eastern and NBA-D League teams since then.

 In the 2009 NCAA Tournament, UConn was awarded the No. 1 seed in the West.
 Led by AJ Price, Hasheem Thabeet and Jeff Adrien, the Huskies reached the Final Four by defeating No. 16 seed Chattanooga in the 1st round, No. 9 seed Texas A&M in the 2nd round, No. 5 seed Purdue in the Sweet 16 and No. 3 seed Missouri in the Elite Eight.
 This marked the third time in the program's history to reach the Final Four.
 In the two other occurrences, UConn also came out of the West region and won the national championship on both occasions.

 Connecticut returned to the NCAA tournament in 2011 after an off year.
-Under the leadership of Kemba Walker Uconn won five consecutive games in five nights to earn the Big East Tournament championship in New York City.
-They headed to the NCAA as a No. 3 seed, and completed one of the most improbable runs to the Championship game defeating Butler to earn their third National championship in a 53–41 defensive affair in Houston, Texas.
+Under the leadership of Kemba Walker UConn won five consecutive games in five nights to earn the Big East Tournament championship in New York City.
+They headed to the NCAA as a No. 3 seed, and completed one of the most improbable runs to the Championship game, defeating Butler to earn their third National championship in a 53–41 defensive affair in Houston, Texas.

 In 2014 led by American Athletic Conference Player of the Year Shabazz Napier, UConn become the first #7 seed to win the NCAA Championship, getting past No. 1 seed Florida, No. 2 seed Villanova, No. 3 seed Iowa State, and No. 4 seed Michigan State, before defeating the Kentucky Wildcats, 60–54, in the championship game in Arlington, Texas.

+After returning to the Big East for the 2020–21 season, UConn won its fifth and sixth NCAA Championships in 2022–23 and 2023–24, becoming the first program to win back-to-back championships since the University of Florida in 2005–06 and 2006–07.